What is Personal Property?

 Personal property items will be assessed for the full year if they were located in Miami County on January 1st.
-There are two exceptions to this:
+Exceptions to this are listed below.

 - Watercraft (boats, motors, boat trailers, jet skis) are prorated based on the number of months owned during the year.
-The owner of record is to notify the county appraiser within 30 days of acquisition or sale of water craft items by submitting a bill of sale.
-To receive the proration, this bill of sale must be submitted on or before December 20th in the year of the acquisition or sale.
+The owner of record is to notify the county appraiser within 30 days of acquisition or sale of watercraft items by submitting a bill of sale.
+To receive the proration, this bill of sale must be submitted on or before December 20th in the year of the sale.
+All prorations require a valid bill of sale.
 You must cancel your KA# when you sell your watercraft.

 - All watercraft shall be listed and taxed in the taxing district in which the property is stored.
 Property in transit should be listed in the taxing district where the owner resides.
 Property in transit includes watercraft located outside the state of Kansas on January 1st, if such watercraft is covered by the federally approved numbering system administered by the Kansas Department of Wildlife & Parks Division but you store the boat and/or trailer in a different county, you will need to notify both counties to avoid being taxed twice for the same boat.
 Your KA number should reflect where your watercraft is stored.